Setting Sail

 Naah, bo-ring!!!

-Three, I am not writing as a member of some social group.
+Three, I am not writing as an expert, or as a member of some social group.

 If I suggest an answer to "What in the world do we do?", I must: